jjavery/jost-js/packages/jose-stream/README.md

 [fully general JWE JSON Serialization syntax](https://tools.ietf.org/html/rfc7516#section-7.2.1).
 Its "typ" property is "jose-stream".
 It carries:

-- The secret key used to encrypt all subsequent JWE instances
+- In the ciphertext, the secret key used to encrypt all subsequent JWE instances
 - (Optionally) the public key corresponding to the private key used to sign all subsequent JWS instances
-- The identities of the digest, compression, and encryption algorithms used with subsequent JWE and JWS instances
+- The identities of the digest, compression, and encryption algorithms used with subsequent JWE and JWS instances, in the "dig", "cmp", and "enc" properties, respectively

 ### Header Tag Signature